-- Once contact with the owner is made, the owner of the device is directed to the Office of University Services for disciplinary action.
+- Once contact with the owner is made, the owner of the device is directed to the Office of Student Services for disciplinary action.

-- The system administrator will reestablish access to the device only after being contacted by the Office of University Services.
+- The system administrator will reestablish access to the device only after being contacted by the Office of Student Services.

 This equipment configuration, as well as the written plan, is reviewed annually by Information Technology to ensure effectiveness in combatting the unauthorized distribution of copyrighted materials and peer-to-peer file sharing.

-Students are educated about proper utilization of internet resources by University Services during freshman orientation and residence life (housing) orientation and through the Student Handbook.
+Students are educated about proper utilization of internet resources by the Office of Student Services during freshman orientation and residence life (housing) orientation and through the Student Handbook.
 Employees are informed about proper utilization of internet resources by Human Resources through documentation provided when employment begins.
 An annual disclosure is sent to all students and employees via the email digest system regarding the prohibition of peer-to-peer file sharing, the penalties for infractions, and legal alternatives for downloading copyrighted materials.